abriqqi.com

 On Saturday my parents will fly to Tenerife

-To ask about a movement towards some place, use adónde.
+To ask about a movement towards some place, start your question with adónde.

 ¿Adónde vas? – Where are you going?